foundation-model-stack/bamba/blog/Announcing Bamba.md

 \* Results are taken from [NVIDIA paper](https://arxiv.org/pdf/2406.07887) as Hugging Face transformers compatible format was not supplied by the authors.

-The differences in training datasets and the number of tokens seen during traing make a direct comparison of these models difficult.
+The differences in training datasets and the number of tokens seen during training make a direct comparison of these models difficult.
 The key takeaway from this table is that mamba2 hybrid architecture can deliver competitive results while being nearly as efficient to train as transformer models.
 Furthermore, they can deliver significant improvement (theoretically up to 5x) in inference efficiency despite having full attention layers interspersed with mamba2 layers.
 We are continuing to pretrain the Bamba model with latest datasets and plan to release future checkpoints as the model gets better.

 </details>